bytecodealliance/wasm-tools-go/docs/README.md

      </html>
      ```

 NOTE: Vanity URLs must be unique and not shadow existing package names in this repository.
-For ex: Creating a vanity URL `go.bytecodealliance.org/cm` would shadow the `cm` package in this repository.
+For example: Creating a vanity URL `go.bytecodealliance.org/cm` would shadow the `cm` package in this repository.